In a recent appearance on Bill Maher’s "Real Time,"

 Lomonosov, Pavlov, Vernadsky, Mendeleev, and a roster of Nobel Laureates

-second only to the United States.
+second only to the United States (many of these foreign born).

 In Technology?
 Nothing!
 Except